-The Lynch School of Education and Human Development provides more than $7.5 million in financial aid to students each year.
+The Lynch School of Education and Human Development provides more than $10.8 million in financial aid to students each year.
 As a result, the quality of BC’s instruction, the benefit of our alumni network, and the impact a BC degree will have on your employment options is both affordable and invaluable.

-To be uploaded to your online Application Form.
+To be uploaded to your online application.

-In addition to your academic history and relevant work experience, please include any licenses currently held, any social justice-related experience, any language skills other than English, and any research experience or publications.
+In addition to your academic history and relevant volunteer and/or work experience, please include any licenses currently held, any social justice-related experience, any language skills other than English, and any research experience or publications.

-To be uploaded to your online Application Form.
+To be uploaded to your online application.

 In 1,000-1,500 words, describe your academic and professional goals, any experience relevant to this program, and your future plans, expectations, and aspirations.

-Two letters of recommendation are required with at least one required from an academic source.
+Two letters of recommendation are required, with at least one required from an academic source.
 Applicants may submit one additional recommendation of their choice.